Chart Color Schemes

 Health performance in Riverview is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Riverview faces significant health challenges, with various conditions affecting both younger and older age cohorts.
-Private health cover is low, at approximately 46% of the total population (around 1,455 people), compared to Greater Brisbane's 49.9%.
-Nationally, this figure stands at 55.3%.
+Riverview faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover is low at approximately 46% of the total population (around 1,455 people), compared to Greater Brisbane's 49.9%.
+Nationally, the average private health cover is 55.3%.

 Mental health issues and asthma are the most prevalent conditions in Riverview, affecting 13.2% and 11.4% of residents respectively.
-Conversely, 53.4% of residents report no medical ailments, compared to 62.2% across Greater Brisbane.
-The area has a higher proportion of seniors aged 65 and over, at 18.8% (around 597 people), compared to Greater Brisbane's 15.3%.
-Health outcomes among seniors in Riverview are broadly similar to those of the general population.
+Meanwhile, 53.4% of residents report having no medical ailments, compared to Greater Brisbane's 62.2%.
+The area has a higher proportion of seniors aged 65 and over at 18.8% (around 597 people), compared to Greater Brisbane's 15.3%.
+Health outcomes among seniors generally align with the overall population's health profile.

 Frequently Asked Questions - Health